Jumpscale/Docs/Portal/WebServices/RestWebservices.md

 This format is very difficult to parse but ideal to play around with on webserver.

-For machine usage, use `restmachine`
+For machine usage, [RestMachineServices|RestMachineServices] is a better fit